StokicDusan/StokicDusan/README.md

 <!--
 <a href="https://stackexchange.com/users/22050789/du%c5%a1an-stoki%c4%87"><img src="https://stackexchange.com/users/flair/22050789.png" width="208" height="58" alt="profile for Dušan Stokić on Stack Exchange, a network of free, community-driven Q&amp;A sites" title="profile for Dušan Stokić on Stack Exchange, a network of free, community-driven Q&amp;A sites" /></a>
 -->
 I'm a Telecommunications and Information Technologies Engineer from Serbia.
 I have a bachelor's degree in Electrical Engineering and Computing from the [School of electrical engineering](https://www.etf.bg.ac.rs/en#gsc.tab=0) in Belgrade.
-I mainly code in Python, MATLAB and Java, but I'm always learning.
+I mainly code in Python and MATLAB, but I'm always learning.
 I'm currently pursuing a master's degree in Information and communication technologies.

 <!-- Profile picture was made with https://javier.xyz/pintr/ -->